tldr-pages/tldr/pages/common/flutter-pub.md

 > Note: Packages are available on <https://pub.dev>.
 See also: `flutter`.
 > More information: <https://docs.flutter.dev/packages-and-plugins/using-packages>.

-- Download / Update all packages specified in `pubspec.yaml`:
+- Download/Update all packages specified in `pubspec.yaml`:

 `flutter pub get`